Resume Bullet Points or Paragraphs?

 A common question job seekers have is whether to use resume bullet points or paragraphs on their resume.
 The short answer is that a resume should always be written in bullet points and not paragraphs.

-Why are bullet points better than paragraphs?
+Why are resume bullet points better than paragraphs?

 A hiring manager only spends a few seconds looking at your resume, so you want to ensure it's easy to read and digest.
 The easier you can make the hiring manager’s job, the more likely they are to look favorably on your application!

-A resume in paragraph form makes it too text heavy.
+A resume in paragraph form makes it too text-heavy.
 It’s not easy to scan through a paragraph and pick out key information.
 Bullet points, on the other hand, tend to be snappier and easier to read at a glance.

 In addition, bullet points force you to write more thoughtfully and concisely, preventing your resume from becoming bogged down in purposeless and irrelevant detail.
 When a reader is only spending a few seconds looking at your resume, it pays to lose the fluff and focus only on what’s important.